bugzilla/bugzilla/README.rst

   Usually configured on the MTA section of the admin interface, you may change this here for testing purposes.
   Should be 1 or 0.
 If 1, the job queue will be used.
 For testing, only set to 0 if the BMO_mail_delivery_method is None or Test.

-HTTPD_StartServers
-  Sets the number of child server processes created on startup.
-  As the number of processes is dynamically controlled depending on the load, there is usually little reason to adjust this parameter.
-  Default: 8

-HTTPD_MinSpareServers
-  Sets the desired minimum number of idle child server processes.
-An idle process is one which is not handling a request.
-If there are fewer than MinSpareServers idle, then the parent process creates new children at a maximum rate of 1 per second.
-  Default: 5

-HTTPD_MaxSpareServers
-  Sets the desired maximum number of idle child server processes.
-An idle process is one which is not handling a request.
-If there are more than MaxSpareServers idle, then the parent process will kill off the excess processes.
-  Default: 20

-HTTPD_MaxClients
-  Sets the maximum number of child processes that will be launched to serve requests.
-  Default: 256

-HTTPD_ServerLimit
-  Sets the maximum configured value for MaxClients for the lifetime of the Apache process.
-  Default: 256

-HTTPD_MaxRequestsPerChild
-  Sets the limit on the number of requests that an individual child server process will handle.
-After MaxRequestsPerChild requests, the child process will die.
-If MaxRequestsPerChild is 0, then the process will never expire.
-  Default: 4000

 USE_NYTPROF
   Write `Devel::NYTProf`_ profiles out for each requests.
   These will be named /app/data/nytprof.$host.$script.$n.$pid, where $host is